 Over fifteen years ago the Maennerchor organized and participated in its first European Tour and concert trip.
 This trip started in Germany, went to Austria, Switzerland, on to Paris and back into the western part of Germany by way of the Black Forest and Rhine River.

 Five years later the Maennerchor again ventured to Europe visiting and singing their way across the United Kingdom.

 Annual events for the Maennerchor that have developed during the last two decades include Spring Dinner Concerts and occasional German Songfests with other Minnesota choruses, all the while singing for area civic and health care organizations.
 In the mid 1990's Christmas concerts were re-started and have again become an annual event.

-The first twelve singing seasons of this new millennium has seen the Maennerchor enjoying their third European trip.
+The first seventeen singing seasons of this new millennium has seen the Maennerchor enjoying their third European trip.
 Concerts in Germany and Austria were capped by the opportunity to sing at a Papal Audience in St. Peter's Square at the Vatican.
 Equally thrilling was singing for evening Mass in St. Peter's Cathedral.

 Membership of the Maennerchor has continued to grow with a current roster of thirty-eight singing voices.

 The group has also been blessed with many fine accompanists.
 At this time our accompanist is Gayle Gunnerson.
 She comes from a very appropriate background having played for amateur choirs in church for many years.